 Suleman, M., et al. (2010) “Exploring the variation in paediatric tonsillectomy rates between English regions: a 5‐year NHS and independent sector data analysis.”
 Clinical Otolaryngology 35(2): 111-117.

-Alongside her university training and work in the NHS, she has been studying the Islamic Sciences with Sheikh Akram Nadwi and more recently with Professor Tariq Ramadan.
-She completed her Alimiyyah degree with Al Salaam Institute in 2013.
-She has also been appointed as an expert for UNESCO’s Ethics Teacher Training Programme.
+Alongside her university training and work in the NHS, she has been studying the Islamic Sciences and completed her Alimiyyah degree which she was given under the supervision of Shaykh Akram Nadwi at Al Salam Institute in 2013.
+She has also been appointed as an expert for UNESCO’s Ethics Teacher Training Programme and as a Council member at the Nuffield Council on Bioethics.